ying-teaching/python-book/docs/ch01_introduction/notes/introduction.md

 # Introduction

+> A computer is like a violin.
+You can imagine a novice trying first a phonograph and then a violin.
+The latter, he says, sounds terrible.
+That is the argument we have heard from our humanists and most of our computer scientists.
+Computer programs are good, they say, for particular purposes, but they aren't flexible.
+Neither is a violin, or a typewriter, until you learn how to use it.
+> -- Marvin Minsky, "Why Programming Is a Good Medium for Expressing Poorly-Understood and Sloppily-Formulated Ideas"

 This note explains how a program works and introduce concepts such as programming languages, compiler and interpreter.

 Todo